 I began as Lead Pastor at my current church, West Park Church in London, Ontario, four years ago.
 When I started I faced a steep learning curve.
 I not only needed to understand a new church culture, but a new country culture as well.
 So, I developed what I called my six month on-boarding plan to best discern what needed to be done early on.
-If you are starting a new ministry role or are simply starting a new ministry project, if you’ll put in place these five essentials as you begin, your chances of success will increase.
+If you are wanting to know how to start a ministry, if you’ll put in place these five essentials as you begin, your chances of success will increase.
 In this post I state those five essentials.

 A book that’s helped me create my plan and one that I recommend for pastors transitioning to a new church is The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, by Michael D. Watkins.
 He also has an iPhone app as well.
 The book is a must read.
 He suggests that before you implement a change, you must make sure you have these five supporting pillars in place.

 5 Essentials of How to Start A Ministry:

 - Awareness.
 A critical mass of people aware of the need for change.

 - Diagnosis.
 You know what needs to be changed and why.

 - Vision.
 You have a compelling vision and a solid strategy.

 - Plan.
 You have the expertise to put together a detailed plan.